khdisluzifer/meetupyuk/README.md

 # python-twitter-menfess-bot

-Bot untuk akun twitter autobase menfess.
-Semua pesan yang dikirim ke akun dan mengandung kata kunci akan menjadi tweet
+Twitter menfess bot to create an autobase account.
+All messages sent to the account containing keywords will be tweeted

-## install
+## Guide

-`pip install -r requirements.txt`
+1. Install dependencies `pip install -r requirements.txt`

-## config

-1. buka `config.py`
+2. Open `config.py`
-2. edit semua key dan token

-## run
+3. Edit all keys and tokens

-`python bot.py`
+4. Run `python bot.py`

-## screenshot
+## Screenshot

 ![ss](screenshot/ss2.png)